 The DMEP is making a big impact on music making in Donegal (and let’s thank the Department of Education for funding and our parent body Donegal Education and Training Board).
-We have almost five hundred children and young people, and some enterprising adults, getting 1-2-1 lessons in our Donegal music classes.
-There are another 350 in our performing music groups, which include the Donegal Youth Orchestra and the Donegal Youth Choir.
+As well as the Famous 500 going to the Donegal music classes, there are another 300 or so in our performing music groups, which include the Donegal Youth Orchestra and the Donegal Youth Choir.

 See our ‘News’ section for the latest all round.
 For more info on music classes, music groups or Donegal musical life in general, contact Aisling or Martin at the DMEP on 07491 76293 or firstname.lastname@example.org

 Donegal Music Education Partnership works in partnership with the national network of Music Generation.

 We’re also signing up for our eleven performing groups, with music and singing for all ages.
 Our adult return-to-music group Mind Your Quavers warmly welcomes new members, as does our adult choir, the Errigal Singers.
-Young singers are catered for in our three junior choirs (Letterkenny, Dungloe, Carrick) and Donegal Youth Choir, conducted by Sara Laughlin.
-Jazzers have the Errigal Groove Orchestra (keen to have new members in 2017 – 18)) and Errigal Saxtet.
+Young singers are catered for by our junior choirs in Letterkenny and Dungloe and by Donegal Youth Choir, conducted by Sara Laughlin.
+Jazzers have the Errigal Groove Orchestra (keen to have new members in 2018 – 19, gigs already coming in) and Errigal Saxtet.
 We’re delighted to have more than sixty young musicians signed up for the Donegal Youth Orchestra under conductor Vincent Kennedy.
 Big sound!
-Then there’s the Donegal Chamber Orchestra, who had some high-profile gigs in 2016-17, and the Donegal Junior and Intermediate Strings, who finished the year with a school tour in the Letterkenny area.
+Then there’s the Donegal Chamber Orchestra, with some high-profile gigs recently, and the Donegal Junior and Intermediate Strings, who are finishing the 2017-18 year with a school tour in the Letterkenny and Donegal Town areas.

 Yes, the DMEP is a fantastic music project (though we say so ourselves :-).